Dayro Moreno: Return to Club Tijuana

 On 10 July 2014, Club Tijuana announced that Moreno had rejoined the club.
 On 28 February 2015, he scored a last minute winner to give Tijuana a 3–2 victory against Pachuca, after having trailed by two goals at halftime.
 On 12 September, at Estadio Caliente, he scored twice against Chivas Guadalajara in a 2–1 victory, with his team having trailed 1–0 at halftime.
-On 12 February 2016, he scored a double in an 2–1 away victory against Tigres UANL at Estadio Universitario.
+On 12 February 2016, he scored a double in a 2–1 away victory against Tigres UANL at Estadio Universitario.
 Twelve days later, he scored a double in a 4–0 win against Atlas in the Copa MX.

 On 16 July, Moreno scored a brace in a 2–0 win vs Atletico Morelia.
 Moreno was the top scorer of the 2016 Apertura alongside Raul Ruidiaz, with 11 goals.

 Atlético Nacional

 On 8 January 2017, Moreno signed with Atlético Nacional on a year-long loan with option to purchase.
 He made his debut on 9 February against Atlético Bucaramanga, and three days later, scored his first two goals for the club in a 3–0 victory against Rionegro Águilas.
-On 10 May, he scored 2 goals in the 2017 Recopa Sudamericana second leg against Chapecoense that contributed to his team's 4–1 victory.
+On 10 May, he scored two goals in the 2017 Recopa Sudamericana second leg against Chapecoense that contributed to his team's 4–1 victory.
 Moreno scored a brace, including an injury time winning goal, to contribute to his club's 3–2 victory after having trailed 0–2 against Jaguares de Córdoba on 4 June.

 On 18 June, he scored a penalty in the second leg of the finals against Deportivo Cali, which ended in a 5–1 victory for Nacional.
 Nacional eventually won the title 5–3 on aggregate, having come from a 2–0 deficit in the first leg.
 On 17 September, Moreno scored a brace, including an injury time game winner, in a 3–2 win against Millonarios.
 A week later, he scored another brace in a 2–0 victory against Envigado.

-On 14 October 2018 he had a fight inside the pitch with teammate Jeison Lucumí in a match against Deportivo Cali.
-They argued over who should take a free kick.
-He was expelled from the team on 16 October due to reiterated disciplinary behavior.
-Lucumi was also fined as a result.
+On 14 October 2018, in the last minutes of a league match against Deportivo Cali, he had a fight with teammate Jeison Lucumí over taking a free-kick, and Lucumi was shown a red card.
+Two days later, Moreno was expelled from the team due to the previous incident and reiterated disciplinary behavior.
+On the other hand, Lucumi was handed a week suspension from team activities.